Deep Convective Cloud

-We build a new radiative model of DCC from a database of DCC optical properties.
-First, we create this database gathering
+We built a new radiative model of DCC from a database of DCC optical properties.
+First, we created this database gathering

 data from A-train instruments and geostationary sensors.
-In a second step, we will perform sensitivity study of the shape and magnitude of
+In a second step, we have performed sensitivity study of the shape and magnitude of

 TOA signal in UV, VIS, NIR and SWIR spectral domains to DCC properties.
-For that, we will use the radiative transfer tools of the ARTDECO package,
+For that, we have used the radiative transfer tools of the ARTDECO package,

 The combined analysis of the geophysical varibility of micro- and macro-physical parameters of the DCC